Albert0i/mysql-vs-redis/README.md

 #### II.
 Test Test Test
 We create 1,000,000 records in MySQL and 1,000,000 hashes in Redis.
-The test is done on retrieving 100,000 records/hashes by random.
-Repeatedly running several times.
+The test is based on retrieving 100,000 records/hashes via primary key by random.
+Repeatedly running several times until the yields become stable.

 ![alt sql](img/test-sql.JPG)